duttashi/duttashi.github.io/_posts/2017-06-01-to-eat-or-not-to-eat.md

 	population                             population            6
 	habitat                                   habitat            7

-As we can see, the variable, `gill.attachement` has two levels (*Thanks to Prof. Anthony Unwin for pointing out the earlier error in gill.attachment*).
+As we can see, the variable, `gill.attachement` has two levels (*Thanks to Prof. Antony Unwin for pointing out the earlier error in gill.attachment*).
+The variable, `veil.type` has one level.

 The different levels are uninterpretable in their current format.
 I will use the data dictionary and recode the levels into meaningful names.